Docs

 Run your first scan

-In the Dashboard panel, click Browse to select a target .exe or .dll.
+In the Dashboard panel, click Browse to select a source folder you own or are authorized to review.
 Then click Run Analysis in the header bar.
 The scan modal will show real-time progress as each analysis phase completes.

 That's it.

-You are now ready to run scans against any compiled binary.
+You are now ready to scan any source project you own or are authorized to review.
 Continue to Your first scan for an annotated walkthrough of the scan output, or jump to Dashboard for a full guide to the application interface.

 Get started